vectara/vectara-docs/www/docs/api-reference/admin-apis/admin.md

 The REST APIs are designed to be intuitive and follow RESTful principles.
-They use standard HTTP methods (GET, POST, PATCH, DELETE) for CRUD operations and provide a clear hierarchy based on resources (corpora, in this case).
+They use standard HTTP methods (GET, POST, PATCH, DELETE) for CRUD operations and

-:::note